Phillip Wellman: Umpire altercation and tirade

 In March 2009, ESPN showed the top-10 meltdowns in sports history and judged Wellman's to be #1.
-Upon showing the clip, Hannah Storm said “and there he goes, never to be seen from again.”
-Co-anchor Josh Elliott added “end of his career.”
+Upon showing the clip, Hannah Storm said, "and there he goes, never to be seen from again."
+Co-anchor Josh Elliott added, "end of his career."

 However, this was incorrect.
-He was still the manager and on September 13, 2008 he led the Mississippi Braves to the Southern League championship beating the Carolina Mudcats 3-2 in the 10th inning of the decisive Game 5.
+He was still the manager; and on September 13, 2008, he led the Mississippi Braves to the Southern League championship beating the Carolina Mudcats 3-2 in the 10th inning of the decisive Game 5.

-He was also brought up to the major league Atlanta Braves team for a couple of weeks in September 2008, tradition for top minor league managers in the Braves organization.
+He was also brought up to the major league Atlanta Braves team for a couple of weeks in September 2008, a tradition for top minor-league managers in the Braves organization.

-On May 26, 2016 in a game against the Northwest Arkansas Naturals he was ejected after protesting a runner called out.
-Before being ejected he stood in what appeared to be a military parade rest position, before throwing the rosin bag as a grenade.
-Upon being ejected by the umpire he first kicked the second base then pulled the base from the ground and walked away with it.
+On May 26, 2016, in a game against the Northwest Arkansas Naturals, he was ejected after protesting a runner being called out.
+Before being ejected, he stood in what appeared to be a military parade rest position, then threw the rosin bag as a grenade.
+Upon being ejected by the umpire, he first kicked the second base, then pulled the base from the ground and walked away with it.
 He then tossed the base in front of the San Antonio Missions dugout before walking off the field.